-*Before considering a Secured credit card for bad credit, you should look into the Barclaycard Rewards MasterCard for those with Average credit.
+*Before considering the Discover Cerulean Card for bad credit, you should look into the Barclaycard Rewards MasterCard for those with Average credit.
 It’s probably the best traditional credit card for average credit that offers rewards as well.
 Definitely check out this card here.

-I’ll go over what a secured credit card is first in this review, and all the details you need to know about the Cerulean Discover card.
+I’ll review all the details you need to know about the Cerulean Discover card below.

 Who Is The Cerulean Discover Credit Card For?

 To start off, if you have good to excellent credit, you should NOT be looking into applying for the Continental Finance Cerulean Discover card!

 The Cerulean Discover credit card is really for people who either have poor credit or have yet to build any credit.
 This is when a secured card will come in handy.

 Secured Cards were designed to help people either establish or rebuild their credit history.
 They do not require good credit or even any credit history at all.
 The Cerulean Card is accepted anywhere Discover is accepted.
 The whole point of the Cerulean Discover Card is to make payments on time in order to build your credit history.